The Adventures of Lolo the Penguin: English versions

-Two English dubs of Lolo have been produced, the first of which being produced by Moscow-based Filmexport Studios, also known as Sovexportfilm, which also did various other English dubs of Soyuzmultfilm content, although it used to be assumed to have been produced in the United Kingdom.
+Two English dubs of Lolo have been produced, the first of which being produced by Moscow-based Filmexport Studios, also known as Sovexportfilm, which was known to make English dubs of Soviet cinema, although it used to be assumed to have been produced in the United Kingdom.
 Even with the English dubbing, the music, names, and titles were not changed and stayed in their original form.
 This version also kept the serial in the form of separate parts.

 Although keeping the same style and font as the credits of the Russian version, the credits of the original English version only credited much of the key figures by the first letter of their first name and their last name (i.e. E. Tati, V. Merezhko, G. Sokolsky, K. Yasaida), and according to the credits, the English credit translations were done by Nikolai Kurnakov, while the voice actors in this version were uncredited.
 The copyrights for the three part serial go from 1987 to 1989.

 In 2005, Force Entertainment put out a Region 4 DVD release of the film in Australia, using the Filmexport dubbed version.
 However, this DVD is heavily edited from the original source, with 15 minutes of footage deleted, not only because of censorship, but also due to the unremastered copy used, as evidenced by various scenes in this version, such as the ending scene.
 The edits were also done extremely roughly and are quite noticeable too.